-Cumulative voting, also called accumulation voting or weighted voting, is a multi-voting system used by companies to promote a more proportional representation.
-In cumulative voting, each shareholder is entitled to one vote per share multiplied by the number of available director positions with the votes being distributed in whatever proportion the shareholder prefers.
+Cumulative voting, also called accumulation voting or weighted voting, is a multi-voting system used by companies to promote a more proportional representation for shareholders.
+In cumulative voting, each shareholder is entitled to one vote per share, multiplied by the number of available director positions, with the votes being distributed in whatever proportion the shareholder prefers.

 Understanding Cumulative Voting

 Cumulative voting is used to provide minority shareholders with more power to influence the outcome of the election of the board of directors.
-Under cumulative voting, a shareholder can allocate all of its votes to a single candidate.
-Although the voting method provides minority shareholders with more election power, it is not a common voting system among S&P 500 companies.
+Under cumulative voting, a shareholder can allocate all of their votes to a single candidate.
+Although the voting method provides minority shareholders with more election power, it is not a commonly used voting system among S&P 500 companies.

 Example of Cumulative Voting